Perfect transfer of arbitrary continuous variable states across optical waveguide lattices: Introduction

 In this paper, we present a waveguide Hamiltonian composed of nearest-neighbor (NN) interactions, whose evolution allows for the perfect transfer of any arbitrary multimode CV state, pure or mixed, from one end of the lattice to the other.
 Mirror symmetry has been demonstrated to be useful in achieving and explaining PST in both discrete \cite{Christandl_PRA_2005, Qian_PRA_2005} as well as CV systems \cite{Chapman_Nature_2016, Bellec_OL_2012}.
 In a similar spirit, we provide the necessary conditions that the evolution via mirror-symmetric waveguide Hamiltonian must satisfy in order to facilitate PST.
 More specifically, given a waveguide lattice consisting of a fixed number of modes, we specify the strengths of the NN couplings which must be engineered (prior to the PST protocol) so that the system supports the PST procedure.
 Our protocol is scalable to two- as well as three-dimensional lattices, where PST is possible to modes placed mirror symmetrically opposite to the input modes, about the center of the lattice.
+We explicitly provide the phase gates to be applied at the output mode to accomplish PST in arbitrary lattices.
+Importantly, the gates are state-independent and only depend on the structure of the waveguide setup.
 We also indicate the possible realization of the coupling coefficients in waveguide circuits.
 We establish a connection between the state transfer protocol and the generation of entanglement between the input and the output modes, which might shed some light on the hitherto unexplained phenomenon of PST.
 With the help of additional local phase shifts, we illustrate that the Hamiltonian can be used to design a SWAP gate between modes equidistant from the center of the waveguide arrangement.

 Our paper is organized in the following way.
 We begin with a brief recapitulation of the state transfer protocol for CV systems in Sec. \ref{sec:qst_cv}.
 In this section, we also derive the condition that must be satisfied by the evolution Hamiltonian to support PST.
 Sec. \ref{sec:our_waveguide} deals with the PST protocol for one-dimensional waveguide arrays and connects the PST protocol with the mode-entanglement.
 In Sec. \ref{sec:sec_swap}, we describe how to use the Hamiltonian in order to implement a SWAP gate between mirror-symmetric modes.
 The realization of the PST protocol through waveguide arrangements in higher dimensions is presented in Sec. \ref{sec:2d-PST} and we further discuss the possible experimental realization of the nearest-neighbor modulated couplings.
 We end our paper with conclusions and discussions in Sec. \ref{sec:conclu}.